Hazards Planning Center

 • Methods for integrating drought and drought-related impacts into multi-hazard mitigation planning

-• Resources and tools that can help planners and floodplain managers plan for drought in a multi-hazards context
+• Resources and tools that can help planners and floodplain managers plan for drought in a multi-hazard context

 Meet the Presenters